moja-global/Handbook/Chapter1/section_one.rst

 The UNFCC collects carbon emissions data from every country to provide an authoritative source of global greenhouse gas emissions.
 These reports underpin important international treaties like the Paris Agreement.
 The Paris agreement effectively negotiates between countries that are responsible for cutting emissions and who sequester the most atmospheric carbon.
 Broadly, we have a goal for the entire world to be carbon neutral by 2050 (this is referred to as ''net zero'' where emissions are perfectly balanced by sequestration), hopefully keeping global warming under a +2C increase in long-term mean temperature.
 If we fail to achieve this goal, we might end up in a +4C world which is catastrophic.

-The UNFCC collects carbon emissions data from every country to provide an authoritative source of global greenhouse gas emissions.
-These reports underpin important international treaties like the Paris Agreement.
-The Paris agreement effectively negotiates between countries that are responsible for cutting emissions and who sequester the most atmospheric carbon.
-Broadly, we have a goal for the entire world to be carbon neutral by 2050 (this is referred to as ''net zero'' where emissions are perfectly balanced by sequestration), hopefully keeping global warming under a +2C increase in long-term mean temperature.
-If we fail to achieve this goal, we might end up in a +4C world which is catastrophic.

 **What does land sector reporting mean?**